 Example: Betsy's book How to Lose Weight is original in the copyright sense so long as Betsy did not create her book by copying existing material - even if it's the millionth book to be written on the subject of weight loss.

 creativity is required to meet the originality requirement.
 No artistic

 merit or beauty is required.

-the new work covers only the original material contributed by the author.
+A game can incorporate preexisting material and still be original.
+When preexisting material is incorporated into a new work, the copyright on the new work covers only the original material contributed by the author.

 A copyright owner has five exclusive rights in the copyrighted work: